miridius/serverless-telegram/README.md

 The most support is provided for Azure Function Apps but other platforms can also be used with a little extra work.

-Your job is to write a handler functions that takes a Message (or InlineQuery) and optionally return a response.
+Your job is to write handler functions that receive a message (or inline query) and optionally return a response.
 The rest will be taken care of.

-# Table of Contents
+## Table of Contents

 - [Breaking Changes v0.3 -&gt; v0.4](#breaking-changes-v03---v04)
 - [Getting Started](#getting-started)